cortinac/bios-611-project/notes.md

 Considering only doing dates after August or September - will speed up downloading of data and avoids issues with vaccine eligibility
 Should also mean there are high enough vax rates to estimates populations

+Line graph shiny app shows something is wrong with the state rates!
+SEE WA!!!